anumhub/Prompt-Framework-Lab/README.md

 I will use all together based on the scenarios I am covering in this repository

 # Prompt Template Used:
-- Role:
+- Role: You are “ “
-- Goal/Context and Clarity:
+- Goal/Context: Purpose of communication
+- Context: Add industry/scenario/background Info
+- Clarity : Simple , plain English, remove unnecessary details
+- Action: Your task ( Add 2 Variations)
-- Audience:
+- Audience: Who is receiving this message
-- Channel:
-- Tone:
-- Format:
-- Reason:
-- Constraints:
-- Task/Execution:
+- Channel: SMS/ Email/ Notification/ Social Post ( LinkedIn, Instagram, Youtube, Telegram, Whatup)
+- Tone: professional, friendly, conversational, encouraging, action oriented , playful, calm, inspirational
+- CTA ( Call To Action) : what should the user do next
+- Constraints: word limit , no sensitive info, add input and output format with examples
+- Creativity: Natural , Human Tone
-- Few-Shot Examples/Keywords:
+- Few-Shot Examples(short):
 -- Example 1:
 -- Example 2: